Clustering performance analysis using a new correlation-based cluster validity index: Introduction

 \section{Introduction}

-Cluster analysis is one of the most popular unsupervised tool in statistical and machine learning (see \cite{JTF09} and \cite{JWHT13} for an overview of the method).
-It has been applied to solve problems in various fields such as medicine, social science, image processing and biology.
-Nowadays, in the world of big data it plays a very significant role in marketing.
-One of the most known application is to categorize customers into clusters in order to determine an effective business strategy for each group where the number of groups is actually unknown (see \cite{CAK08}, \cite{KV13} and references therein).
-In this application, there is no absolute correct number of clusters and there are of course more than one potential options.
-This motivates us to write this paper.
+Cluster analysis is one of the most popular unsupervised tools in statistical and machine learning (see \cite{JTF09} and \cite{JWHT13} for an overview of the method.)
+Researchers apply it to solve problems in various fields, such as medicine, social science, image processing, and biology.
+Currently, in the world of big data, it plays a very significant role in marketing.
+One of the most known techniques is to categorize customers to determine an effective business strategy for each group, where the number of groups is unknown (see \cite{CAK08}, \cite{KV13} and references therein.)
+There is no true number of classes in this area, and there is more than one potential option.
+These facts motivated us to write this paper.

 There are two main goals of developing a new theory in cluster analysis.
-The first one is certainly to develop a new cluster algorithm that can better handle some situation such as when each cluster has different shape, size and density and when dealing with some specific application (see \cite{Ste56}, \cite{Llo82}, \cite{Mac67}, \cite{Dun73}, \cite{Bez81}, \cite{CSL04}, \cite{NN06}, \cite{LH09}, \cite{WJ10}, \cite{SKC13}, \cite{HDM14}, \cite{YC14} and \cite{NKASO15} for example).
-The second goal that we focus on is to develop some new cluster measurement in order to either evaluate the cluster quality or to find the optimal number of clusters.
-This has attracted great attention for about half-century.
-Several works developed measures for crisp clustering (see \cite{Dun73}, \cite{CSL04}, \cite{SR62}, \cite{DB79}, \cite{Mil80}, \cite{Rou87} and \cite{KR90} for instance) and many works developed ones for fuzzy clustering (see \cite{Win82}, \cite{XB91}, \cite{PB95}, \cite{ZZSY09}, \cite{PKBH11} and \cite{PKBH13} for example).
-In this work, we introduce two new cluster validity indices for crisp clustering based on a correlation coefficient such as Pearson, Kendall and Spearman between distances of each pair of points and each pair of centroids of the clusters that the two points locate in.
-The correlation introduced here can also be used as a tool to check whether the selected clustering result has met a user's expectation.
+The first one is to develop a new cluster algorithm, such as k-means \cite{Ste56}, \cite{Mac67}, Hierarchical clustering \cite{Sib73}, \cite{Def77}, fuzzy c-means \cite{Dun73}, \cite{Bez81}, EM algorithm \cite{DLR77}, DBSCAN \cite{EKSX96}, and many more recent techniques, including deep learning based methods.
+The second goal is to develop a new cluster measurement to evaluate the cluster quality or find the optimal number of clusters.
+This field has attracted great attention for about a half-century.
+Several works developed indices for crisp clustering as detailed later in Section \ref{sec:background}, and many works developed ones for fuzzy clustering (see \cite{Win82}, \cite{XB91}, \cite{PB95}, \cite{ZZSY09}, \cite{PKBH11}, \cite{PKBH13}, \cite{ZWL19}, \cite{KKS21}, and \cite{NZB22} for example.)
+In this work, we introduce a new cluster validity index for crisp clustering based on a correlation coefficient, such as Pearson, Kendall, and Spearman between the distances of each pair of points and each pair of centroids of the clusters that the two points occupy.
+The correlation introduced here can also check whether the selected clustering result has met a user's expectation.